ArnoldDP/OStim-Community-Modlist/README.md

 # Unofficial Ostim Community Modlist

-This is a relatively lightweight modlist made for mid range computers.
+This is a vaguely lightweight modlist made for mid range computers.
 Most textures are 1-2k, with only skin textures and a few misc items that you will rarely see being 4k.
 The lowest my FPS dropped was around 50 in Falkreath.
 My system specs are: Ryzen 5 5600g, RX6600 8gb, and 16gbs of ram @ 2900 mhz.
 The only hard requirement is a CPU that supports at least AVX2.
 If you are having trouble running the modlist and dont really care for the enb, you can disable it through the mod organizer.
 It can give you a huge fps boost.

 This modlist should only require an installation of Skyrim SE through the Steam store, without any modifications done to the files that come stock with the game.
 If you have done any modifications to the base game files, you can validate your game through the steam store by right clicking the game -> properties > local files -> > verify integrity of game files.
 Alternatively, you can completely uninstall the game and all related folders and files, and reinstall it through Steam.